lifestyle55/ephemery-Mevbot/README.md

 # Ephemeral Testnet

-## ⚠️ Ephemery testnet is forking to Deneb starting from iteration 111 on January 18 2024.
+## ⚠️ Ephemery MevBot is forking to Deneb starting from iteration 111 on January 18 2024.
 Make sure your clients are updated to [latest releases](https://blog.ethereum.org/2024/01/10/goerli-dencun-announcement) supporting it.

 ![](./bttg.png)